 Join us as we solve the next generation of physical and cognitive performance challenges.
 We design complex systems that involve human-computer interfaces.
 Our students and faculty are finding innovative ways to train people using virtual and augmented reality.
 Our research improves human safety through human movement measurement and deep learning.
 We also use brain-computer interfaces for neurorehabilitation and human cognition augmentation.

 - cognitive and neuro-computational modeling of human performance,

 - automation and human-machine integration,

-- human-computer interaction
+- human-computer interaction and human-robot interaction,

-- occupational safety and risk management
+- occupational safety and risk management, and

-- and occupational biomechanics
+- occupational biomechanics and human activity recognition.

 Want to see the research projects our students are working on right now?
 View our Current Ph.D.
 Student Page.
 Are you a student and want to join us?
-Undergraduates contact Paul Cohen | firstname.lastname@example.org | 919.513.2857 and graduates contact Cecilia Chen | email@example.com | 919.515.6410
+Undergraduates contact our Undergraduate Services Coordinator | firstname.lastname@example.org | 919.513.2189 and graduates contact our Graduate Services Coordinator | email@example.com | 919.515.6410